-From 2010 through 2014, Partnership activities focused on developing the organizational structure, developing a set of shared conservation goals, and successfully meeting requirements for formal recognition by the National Fish Habitat Partnership Board.
+From 2010 through 2014, SEAKFHP activities focused on developing the organizational structure of the partnership, developing a set of shared conservation goals, and successfully meeting requirements for formal recognition by the National Fish Habitat Partnership Board.
 From 2014 - 2016, partnership activities focused on implementing its core functions: enhancing regional stakeholder communication, facilitating regional information resources, and hosting information-sharing events.
-Beginning in 2016, the partnership began to revise its conservation strategies to meet long-range project assessment and on-the-ground project needs.
-The partnership plans to more actively engage in assessment and on-the-ground project activities, such as advancing fish passage projects in the region.
+In Figure 1. below we have outlined how our work has changed over time and provide vision as to where our work will move into the future.
+Beginning in 2016, the partnership began to revise its conservation strategies to meet long-range project assessment and on-the-ground habitat conservation project needs.
+In the future, the partnership plans to more actively engage in assessment and on-the-ground project activities, such as advancing fish passage projects in the region.
 The chart below forecasts incremental changes in the work flow of the partnership from 2018 with an outlook to 2021, balancing regional coordination activities with service activities, and increasing assessment and on-the-ground project activities as project demand and associated funding support is made available in 2017 and beyond.